jared-hughes/DesmosPlus/README.md

 - Make a slider of points to avoid needing several variables
 - images lol
 - Allow nested folders and prepend something to folder name on Desmos export
+- errors for incorrect identifiers include fuzzy matching "Maybe you meant ____"

 ### Random Notes